This review may contain spoilers

 I can’t fathom why the hell they want to adapt this fantastic novel into a roller coaster of wreckage.
 I do feel sorry for Singnsong, you know.
 After all, they deserve better treatment.
 As for the actors, I have nothing to say except you’ve done a great work despite the not-so-supportive circumstances and I hope that you’ll be able to gain a foothold in other dramas or movies.
 But still, your efforts have paid off and I’m glad your acting is the last saving grace of this movie.

 All in all, you really need to decide whether to watch it or skip it.
-I’m not forcing you if you’re skeptical, nor I’ll say it’s an awful movie as well because I still want to respect the actors’ hard work for bringing us the adaptation of "Omniscient Reader: Viewpoint" in a decent way.
-And my one last message to the director and screenwriter: Please, NEVER adapt "The World after the Fall" if you don’t want another hot mess to reignite again (because it’s my all-time favorite webtoon and no one can turn into a cataclysm unless you’re truly experienced).
+I’m not forcing you if you’re skeptical, nor will I say it’s an awful movie as well because I still want to respect the actors’ hard work for bringing us the adaptation of "Omniscient Reader: Viewpoint" in a decent way.
+And my one last message to the director and screenwriter: Please, NEVER adapt "The World after the Fall" if you don’t want another hot mess to reignite again (because it’s my all-time favorite webtoon and no one can turn it into a fiasco unless you’re truly experienced).
 Time to end my review here.
-See y’all – good luck and happy watching!!!
+See y’all – good luck and happy watching and sorry for the long yapping!!!

 Was this review helpful to you?